Skip to content

 How long should a GaN charger last?

-We’ve found that quality GaN bricks from Anker and UGREEN typically last three to five years of daily use without measurable degradation in delivered wattage.
-The internal components run cooler than older silicon bricks, which extends the life of the capacitors.
-We’re still using a 2022 Anker Nano II as our primary phone charger with no change in measured output, and Anker’s warranty backs most models for 18 to 24 months from purchase.
+Quality GaN bricks from Anker and UGREEN are generally built for multi-year daily use.
+The internal components run cooler than older silicon bricks, which helps capacitor longevity, and Anker’s warranty backs most models for 18 to 24 months from purchase.